ToyZ-95/live_text/README.md

 - [X] Updates text without any hassle.
 - [X] Provides call back with old and new value of your text widget.
+- [X] Reset to initial value whenever you want.

 ## Getting started